You can add disks or array LUNs to an aggregate so that it can provide more storage to its associated volumes.

-If you specify the -raidgroup parameter with a value of new, the storage is added to a new RAID group; this is generally the best way to add storage to an aggregate.
-You can also specify an existing RAID group with the -raidgroup parameter.
+If you specify the -raidgroup parameter, the storage is added to the RAID group you specify. raid_group_name is the name that Data ONTAP gave to the group—for example, rg0.
 If you are adding SSDs to the SSD cache of a Flash Pool aggregate, you do not need to specify the RAID group name; the SSD RAID group is selected by default based on the type of the disks you are adding.

 disks specifies the disks to be added in one of the following ways:

-If possible, you should use the diskcount option rather than selecting specific disks.
+If possible, you should use the diskcount option.
 Doing so allows Data ONTAP to optimize the disk selection for your configuration.

 If you are adding disks to a mirrored aggregate and you are specifying disk names, you must also use the -mirror-disklist parameter.